SumoLogic/sumologic-documentation/docs/metrics/manage-metric-volume/disabled-metrics-sources.md

 * `label.com.docker.swarm.task.id`
 * `label.com.docker.swarm.task.name`

-For other dimensions that exceed the cardinality limit Sumo generates a metric transformation rule to exclude the dimension.
+For other dimensions that exceed the cardinality limit, Sumo generates a metric transformation rule to exclude the dimension.
 The rule appears in the UI in **Metrics Transformation Rules**.

 <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso-->  To access **Metrics Transformation Rules**, in the main Sumo Logic menu select **Manage Data > Metrics > Metrics Transformation Rules**.